Abrham007/audiophile-ecommerce-app/README.md

 ### About Project

-Audiophile E-Commerce is a classic E-Commerce App that allow it's users to buy various products like headphones, speakers and earphones.Your allowed to pay either with e-money or cash on delivery.It has responsive design for desktop, tablet and mobile screens.
+Audiophile E-Commerce is a classic E-Commerce App that allow's it's users to buy various products like headphones, speakers and earphones.
+It has a fully operational Stipe based payment getway.Your allowed to pay either with CreditCard/DebitCard or cash on delivery.It has responsive design for desktop, tablet and mobile screens.
 I used React, Next and Typescript with Tailwind for styles and mobile first workflow for the front-end.
 It is fully online on a Heroku server.

 ### Built with